AxonIQ/reference-guide/extensions/reactor/introduction.md

 # Reactor

-Overlooking Axon Frameworks architecture, you can notice that in general systems using the framework are Message Driven, Responsive, Resilient and Elastic.
+Overlooking Axon Frameworks architecture, you can notice that in general systems using the framework are "Message Driven", "Responsive", "Resilient" and "Elastic".
 According to [Reactive Manifesto](https://www.reactivemanifesto.org/), the same holds for Reactive Systems in general.

-Although we can state that Axon Framework is a _type_ of reactive system, we can't say that Axon Framework is fully reactive.
+Although we can state that Axon Framework is a _type_ of reactive system, we can't say that it is fully reactive.

 {% hint style="info" %}
 Reactive programming is an approach to writing software that embraces asynchronous I/O.